corelayer/corelogic/README.md

 ##### HTTP/SSL
 If the selected load-balacing virtual server is `OUT OF SERVICE` or `DOWN`, content-switching policy processing will stop and the default load-balancing virtual server will be selected immediately.

-- For HTTP, `VS_NO_SERVICE_HTTP` will be used
+- For HTTP, `VS_CL1009_NO_SERVICE_HTTP` will be used
-- For SSL, `VS_NO_SERVICE_SSL` will be used.
+- For SSL, `VS_CL1009_NO_SERVICE_SSL` will be used.

 Both have the same functionality built-in:
-- If an entry in `SM_CS_CONTROL` should have been used for the current protocol (HTTP/SSL), we know that the target load-balancing virtual server is down and a `NO SERVICE` message will be shown.
+- If an entry in `SM_CL1009_CS_CONTROL` should have been used for the current protocol (HTTP/SSL), we know that the target load-balancing virtual server is down and a `NO SERVICE` message will be shown.
 The HTTP response code is 503.
-- If an entry in `SM_CS_CONTROL` is not found for the current request on HTTP, we know that the request is not allowed.
+- If an entry in `SM_CL1009_CS_CONTROL` is not found for the current request on HTTP, we know that the request is not allowed.
 We will lookup if there is an entry for SSL, and redirect if and entry is found.
-- If an entry in `SM_CS_CONTROL` is not found for the current request on HTTP, nor for SSL traffic, we will respond with a `NOT FOUND` message. and HTTP response code 404.
+- If an entry in `SM_CL1009_CS_CONTROL` is not found for the current request on HTTP, nor for SSL traffic, we will respond with a `NOT FOUND` message. and HTTP response code 404.

 ##### TCP/SSL_TCP/UDP
 - For general TCP/UDP content-switching virtual servers, the connection will time out.